How to build a comprehensive B2B content marketing strategy

 trending content - ContentStudio

-These results showed that 67% of Kapost’s audience shared content with a playful tone, whereas, 63% shared factual content.
+These results showed that 67% of Kapost’s audience shared content with a playful tone, whereas 63% shared factual content.

 The close stat may confuse you, but a closer look will clear the picture here.
-Only 20% of the respondents strongly agreed that they shared data-enriched material, whereas, 31% strongly agreed to share playful content.
+Only 20% of the respondents strongly agreed that they shared data-enriched material, whereas 31% strongly agreed to share playful content.

-Moving forward – find your audience’s pain points
+4. Find your audience’s pain points

 With the ‘why’ addressed, let’s work our way into the ‘how-to’ part.
 So, how do you learn about your audience’s pain points?
 You’d probably have come across several pain points during your market research while preparing your buyer’s persona.

-Besides, there are more ways that can help you such as:
+Besides, there are more ways that can help you, such as:

 Content marketing - ContentStudio